 In modern times, a redenomination of the rupiah has been considered since 2010, when the Bank Indonesia (the central bank of Indonesia) proposed the elimination of the final three zeros to ease transactions.
 Other proposals were also put forth since then, but, as of yet, none have been enacted.

 If you are going to a popular tourist destination or a larger city, you will have no issue exchanging USD (or any other major currency) for the rupiah.
-You can exchange your currency for the rupiah at banks or exchange offices found throughout the cities, and most resorts include money exchange offices.
+You can exchange your currency for the rupiah at banks or exchange offices throughout the cities, and most resorts include money exchange offices.
 However, there are two caveats.

 First, you can expect everything in Indonesia regarding money to be less formal and strict than you’re used to.
 Don’t be surprised if you hear a different term used for the rupiah.
 Many locals call it perak, which in Indonesian means silver (much like rupiah derives from the Sanskrit word for silver).